 If you have an FHA loan or you bought a single-premium private mortgage insurance policy, you have to do a little math to figure out how much you can deduct.

-Start with the amount you paid (or financed into your loan) and divide by whichever time frame is shorter: 84 months (that’s 7 years) or the total number of months of your loan’s life.
+Start with the amount you paid (or financed into your loan), and divide by whichever time frame is shorter: 84 months (that’s seven years) or the total number of months of your loan’s life.
 (We could go into great detail why this formula was chosen, but we figure you probably don’t care.
 You just want to know how to do it, right?)

-Since pretty much everyone has a mortgage term longer than 7 years, you’ll probably use the 84 months.
+Since pretty much everyone has a mortgage term longer than seven years, you’ll probably use the 84 months.

 Here’s an example: Let’s say you bought a house last January and paid $8,400 upfront for mortgage insurance.